 As you can see, there are all sorts of ways to take holiday films to the next level.
 Consider these 6 tips for creating unit studies around holiday movies, and see how they can help you dive in deeper and reach a better understanding of the film.

 If you aren’t sure where to begin, here are some holiday film ideas to get you started!
+Grab our unit study builder to walk you through the process!

 - How the Grinch Stole Christmas (Check out this post for Grinch Crafts)